Why This Recipe Works

 - Cover the fruit with sugar.
 White recommends a ratio of one part each of fruit, sugar, and vinegar, and that's a great place to start.
 So to, say, one cup of fruit, add one cup sugar.
 Stir to combine, cover, and stash in the fridge.
 After several hours, or a day or two, your fruit should be surrounded by juice and syrup, like so:

-3. Strain the syrup away from the solids, pressing lightly on the solids to expel any stubborn juice.
+- Strain the syrup away from the solids, pressing lightly on the solids to expel any stubborn juice.
 If any sugar is clinging to the bowl, scrape it into the syrup.
 It should settle to the bottom, underneath the syrup.
-This is fine, as I'll explain later.

-6. Check the shrub periodically.
-Some sugar may settle out onto the bottom of the bottle.
+- Check the shrub periodically.
+Some sugar may settle out onto the bottom.
 If so, shake well to combine.
 Eventually, the acids in the juice and vinegar will dissolve the sugar.

 What fascinates me about shrubs is that they mellow with time.
 And I mean, they mellow a lot.
 The tartness and sweetness both remain, but they start to harmonize after just a few weeks in the fridge.
 So what you have is a lightly sweet and tart syrup with a rich fruit flavor.